AlaskaAirlines/auro-popover/README.md

 The `<auro-popover>` element should be used in situations where users may:

-* Hover/blur over an element to display a tooltip-style graphic
+* Hover/blur over an element to display a popover-style graphic

 ## API Code Examples

+Set an id on an element you wish to add a popover to.
+Use the `for` property to define that ID.

 Default auro-popover